 Understanding Return On Capital Employed (ROCE)

-If you haven't worked with ROCE before, it measures the 'return' (pre-tax profit) a company generates from capital employed in its business.
-The formula for this calculation on Great Panther Mining is:
+For those that aren't sure what ROCE is, it measures the amount of pre-tax profits a company can generate from the capital employed in its business.
+The formula for this calculation on Hibbett is:

 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)

-In the above chart we have measured Great Panther Mining's prior ROCE against its prior performance, but the future is arguably more important.
-If you'd like to see what analysts are forecasting going forward, you should check out our free report for Great Panther Mining.
+In the above chart we have measured Hibbett's prior ROCE against its prior performance, but the future is arguably more important.
+If you're interested, you can view the analysts predictions in our free report on analyst forecasts for the company.

 If you want to search for more stocks that have been earning high returns, check out this free list of stocks with solid balance sheets that are also earning high returns on equity.